corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

 ### Starting a node that is missing CorDapp(s)

-Make sure you place all CorDapp `.jar`s in `cordapps` directory of each node.
+Make sure you place all CorDapp `.jar`s in the `cordapps` directory of each node.
 The Gradle Cordform task `deployNodes` copies all `.jar`s by default if you have specified CorDapps to deploy.
 See [Creating nodes locally](https://docs.corda.net/docs/corda-enterprise/4.8/node/deploy/generating-a-node.html#creating-nodes-locally) for detailed instructions.

 ### Including an incorrect fully-qualified contract name